niksuniverse/CarConnect/README.md

+# 🚗 CarConnect Application

+**CarConnect** is a Python-based Car Rental Management System designed to simplify and digitalize the entire car rental process for both customers and administrators.
+This project simulates a real-world rental platform, integrating user-friendly menus, secure authentication, vehicle and reservation handling, and performance analytics, all backed by a MySQL relational database.

+This system allows:
+- **Customers** to register, search available vehicles, book or cancel reservations, and manage their profile.
+- **Admins** to control every module: customer accounts, vehicles, reservations, and detailed reporting for business insights.

+The system is developed using modular architecture with clear separation of concerns via packages:
+- `entity/` for models
+- `dao/` for database services
+- `util/` for helper utilities
+- `exception/` for custom errors
+- `main/` for UI flow and entry point

+---
 # 📄 `mainmodule.py` - Application Entry Point for CarConnect

 This file serves as the **core menu-driven entry point** of the CarConnect car rental system.
 It handles **user interaction**, invokes services, and navigates between customer/admin functionalities.